 Passport Health – Travel Vaccines for Romania

 “I had an appointment with one of the nurses.
 She was great.
 Really knowledgeable.
 She contacted me prior to the appointment to make sure she had all the information she needed.
-She explained really well why some vaccines were recommended for the country I was traveling too and provided me with all the information I needed to make a decision.
-I will definitely recommend her to anyone traveling to Romania.
+She explained really well why some vaccines were recommended for the country I was travelling too and provided me with all the information I needed to make a decision.
+I will definitely recommend her to anyone travelling to Romania.
 She was able to accommodate a last minute appointment.”

 “The nurse is extremely knowledgeable and very helpful.
 She explains all the vaccines, benefits, adverse reactions, dosing schedule and prices so you’re able to make a well informed decision about what to get for your destination (ours was Romania).
 One thing I didn’t realize before going in is you don’t have to decide to take all your vaccines / medication then and there.
 As long as it’s the same trip/consultation you can come later.
 Which is great because sometimes you need time to decide based on finances etc.”